simonesilvestroni/m2m-website/_newsletter/2020-08-14-new-video-and-review.md

 date: '2020-08-14'
 last_modified_at: '2020-08-14 21:21:28'
 description: 'In this short newsletter, the new official video for my song Little Boy and a reading suggestion about how to better support music creators.'
-excerpt: 'In this short newsletter, the new official video for my song <em>Little Boy</em> and a reading suggestion about how to better support music creators.'
 sitemap: false
 permalink: '/newsletter/archives/new-video-and-review/'
 ---